javaxman/javaxman/README.md

 - 👋 Hi, I’m @javaxman
 - 👀 I’m interested in programming business applications, web portals, game development.
 - 🌱 I’m currently learning Golang and serverless databases.
-- 💞️ I’m looking to collaborate on opening a new start up to promote edge computing.
+- 💞️ I’m looking to collaborate on opening a new start up to promote cloud and edge computing.
 - 📫 I can be reached through this space.

 <!---